XDCFoundation/xdc-explorer-verify-contract/README.md

 ### Steps for local setup ###

-* clone the repository in your local system
+* Clone the repository in your local system
-* run `npm install` : To install the dependencies
+* Run `npm install` : To install the dependencies
 * For run the microservice use SSH tunneling
-* run `npm start` : It will start your server on your local machine
+* Run `npm start` : It will start your server on your local machine
 * Configuration : `config/env` directory contains files to define environment specific variables
 * Dependencies : Defined under `package.json`
 * Database configuration : Defined under `config/dbConnection`